 Making an Impact

-The program already has a number of inspiring recovery stories.
-One man who was struggling with drug addiction worked with Postage and Duff, and has now been in recovery for more than five years.
+The program has already led to a number of inspiring recovery stories.
+One man who was struggling with drug addiction connected with Postage and Duff, and has now been in recovery for more than five years.
 He is now a full-time fireman in central Ohio.

-Apart from responding to calls, Postage and Duff also encourage harm reduction practices by distributing Narcan as well as food boxes and blankets.
-With help from other local organizations, they’ve been able to give clients free bus passes, gas cards and even minor car repairs, all to help people in a tough time get back on their feet and reclaim their independence.
+Apart from responding to calls, Postage and Duff also encourage harm reduction practices by distributing Narcan as well as food boxes and blankets whenever they can.
+With help from other local organizations, they’ve been able to offer free bus passes, gas cards and even minor car repairs, all to help those having a tough time get back on their feet and reclaim their independence.

 Looking for resources for an older adult in your life?